 The egg-wash gives the deep, rich golden-colored crust to the finished Beef Wellington.
 A short 15-minute rest in the fridge firms up the puff pastry.

 Cooking Temperature and Time:

 The best way to achieve your favorite doneness is to use a meat thermometer.
-There is a wide variety of meat thermometers on the mark from laser-infrared thermometers to cable probe and just as many various prices.
+There is a wide variety of meat thermometers on the market.
 We love our instant-read thermometer.
 It is fast and gives accurate, reliable readings.

 When ready to cook we placed the Beef Wellington on a parchment-lined baking sheet.
 Brushed it again with the egg-wash and cut decorative slits in the top to allow steam to escape.